Prag8855/aab/content/guides/buying-marijuana-in-berlin.md

 Date_created: 2017-09-01
 ---

-Weed [is not legal in Berlin](/guides/is-marijuana-legal), but many people still smoke it.
 This guide explains how people usually buy weed in Berlin.
+Weed [is not legal in Berlin](/guides/is-marijuana-legal).
+It will become legal on April 1.

 ![Rolling paper grinder weed berlin s](/illustrations/rolling-paper-grinder-weed-berlin-s.png)